-Tips On Drafting the Colorado Contract To Buy And Sell Real Estate (Residential) Form CBS 1-6-18; Mandatory 1/1/19 for Licensed Agents.
-Updated for 2019!
+FSBO Tips On Filling Out the Colorado 2019 Contract To Buy And Sell Real Estate (Residential) Form CBS 1-6-18; Mandatory 1/1/19 for Licensed Agents.

 This article is intended for educational purposes only and not as legal advice.
-Please note: this is a revised article that was written March 2016.
+Please note this is a revised article written in 2016

 The Colorado Division of Real estate replaced many of the mandatory forms for licensees effective January 1, 2019 including: